-Symbols: Use of symbols is effective when the symbol reflects a quality desired in the brand.
+Symbols: The use of symbols is effective when the symbol reflects a quality desired in the brand.

 Competition: Positioning against well-entrenched competitors is effective since their image in the marketplace can be used as a reference point.

-Creating awareness helps to legitimize a company, its products and its representatives to customers.
-Advertising improves acceptance of products and salespeople.
-Brand awareness is a precondition to purchase, and is achieved through advertising.
+Creating awareness helps to legitimize a company, its products, and its representatives to customers.
+Advertising improves the acceptance of products and salespeople.
+Brand awareness is a precondition to purchasing and is achieved through advertising.
 Advertising can be used to make the target audience aware of a solution to a problem.

-Once consumers try the product, the acceptance rote is high (as personal experience is the best indicator of product performance).
-But initially only a small proportion of target customers try the product.
-Advertising that stimulates trial increases the diffusion rate of product among the target audience.
+Once consumers try the product, the acceptance rate is high (as personal experience is the best indicator of product performance).
+But initially, only a small proportion of target customers try the product.
+Advertising that stimulates trial increases the diffusion rate of products among the target audience.
 New product or brand introductions particularly warrant the stimulation of trial among the intended target audience.
 Various promotional offers also fall into the same category.

 Remind and Reinforce

-Advertising provides support to the sales force by identifying warm prospects and communicating with otherwise unreachable members of a decision making unit.
-Some industrial advertising contains return coupons which potential customers can send to the advertiser indicating an interest in the product.
-Identification of such warm prospects enables sales force to use their time more efficiently by calling upon them rather than cold calling on potential customers who may or may not be interested.
+Advertising provides support to the sales force by identifying warm prospects and communicating with otherwise unreachable members of a decision-making unit.
+Some industrial advertising contains return coupons that potential customers can send to the advertiser indicating an interest in the product.
+Identification of such warm prospects enables the sales force to use their time more efficiently by calling upon them rather than cold calling on potential customers who may or may not be interested.